GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 ### Additional features

-The syntax of `URLPattern` is a superset of what `path-to-regexp` supports, as `URLPattern` supports a fairly unique feature among routing libraries: matching [origins](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin), including wildcards in hostnames.
+The syntax of `URLPattern` is a superset of what `path-to-regexp` supports, as `URLPattern` supports a uncommon feature among routing libraries: matching [origins](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin), including wildcards in hostnames.
 Most other routing libraries just deal with the [pathname](https://developer.mozilla.org/en-US/docs/Web/API/URL/pathname),